 As developers, we often clone Git repos locally just to browse them or make small edits.
 We may want to look at the source code of a library we use, experiment with new tools, or just feel the desire to learn something new.

 However, cloning repos takes time and maintenance, as your local copy can quickly become out of date if you don't pull changes regularly.
 Plus, if you don't know the codebase you're cloning, there may be security risks involved too!

-The Remote Repositories extension in VS Code gives you a fast, convenient, and safe way to open, browse, and edit repos quickly.
+The GitHub Repositories extension in VS Code gives you a fast, convenient, and safe way to open, browse, and edit repos quickly.

-Here are some great situations in which you may choose to use Remote Repositories to work on a codebase:
+Here are some great situations in which you may choose to use GitHub Repositories to work on a codebase:

 - To browse, learn, or search a codebase or parts of one, either as it exists today or at any point in history, directly in VS Code.